 Co-director and founder of The London Art Salon, Julia Musgrave has an academic background that encompasses a degree in the History of Art from the Courtauld Institute and an MLitt from The University of Glasgow, not to mention a first degree in Chemical Engineering.
-Julia’s research interests range from British Modernism to the Renaissance.
-A lecturer in Art History at the City Literary Institute, she is currently working towards a PhD at the University of York and is also working on a Catalogue Raisonné of the paintings of Roger Fry.
+Julia’s research interests range from the Renaissance to British Modernism.
+She gained her Ph.D. at the University of York for her work on the involvement of Roger Fry, the Bloomsbury Group, and the social networks of the British art world in the development of the Contemporary Art Society from 1910 to 1939.
+She teaches Art History at the City Literary Institute (City Lit) and is an Arts Society accredited lecturer.

 Ali Cohen is Co-director and founder of The London Art Salon.
 Having moved to the UK after a successful business career in New York and Los Angeles, Ali added a Masters in Art History to her American MBA.
 An enthusiasm to explore the London art scene, and contemporary art in particular, led her to internships at a commercial art gallery and a world-class museum, before taking on full-time management of the Salon.